-B. A subscriber who files a document electronically shall have the same responsibility as a person filing a document in the conventional manner for ensuring that the document is complete, readable and properly filed.
+B. A filer who files a document electronically shall have the same responsibility as a person filing a document in a nonelectronic manner for ensuring that the document is complete, readable and properly filed.

-C. Pleadings received by the Clerk of the Circuit Court before midnight on a day the courthouse is open shall be deemed filed that day if accepted by the Clerk.
-If filed on a day the courthouse is not open for business, the document will be deemed filed the next business day of the Court.
+C. Unless a statute, rule, or court order requires that a document be filed by a certain deadline, a document is deemed timely if submitted before midnight (in the court’s time zone) on the date of the deadline.
+Pleadings received by the Clerk of the Circuit Court before midnight on a day the courthouse is open shall be deemed filed that day if accepted by the Clerk.
+If filed on a day the courthouse is not open for business as defined in Local Court Rule 1-1.10, the document will be deemed filed the next business day of the Court.

 Back to the Top

 A. Electronic service is not capable of conferring jurisdiction.
-Documents that require personal service to confer jurisdiction as a matter of law may not be served electronically through the E-Filing system, but must be served in the conventional manner.
+Documents that require personal service to confer jurisdiction as a matter of law may not be served electronically through the E-Filing system, but must be served in a nonelectronic manner.

 C. E-service shall be deemed complete at the filed date and time listed by the E-Filing system.
 However, for the purpose of computing time for any other party to respond, any document served is deemed to be served on the next business day following the date of transmission.
 The electronic service of a pleading or other document shall be considered as valid and effective service on all parties and shall have the same legal effect as personal service of an original paper document.